mawrkus/pull-request-review-guide/README.md

 ## 📔 Considerations

 - A code review is a dialogue, and as such, it should always be done in a respectful and constructive way.
 - Many programming decisions are opinions.
-A code review opens a conversation about tradeoffs in order to reach a resolution that everyone is satisfied with.
+A code review opens a conversation about trade-offs in order to reach a resolution that everyone is satisfied with.
 - A code review is a form of asynchronous communication, so a lot of context (like body language and the opportunity for back-and-forth) is lost.
 - For both authors and reviewers, a code review is a collaborative tool for knowledge spreading and for code quality improvement.